tnakatani/cs6601_assignment_2/README.md

 If you wish to compete in the tournament, simply include a plaintext file with a description of your agent, titled ‘AI.txt’, while submitting for the third section of tests (submit_b) and your CustomPlayer instance will be enlisted.

-If you compete in the AI tournament and your agent finishes in the top 10, you will receive a bonus points for this assignment (bonus points are added to the grades of each assignment.
+If you compete in the AI tournament and your agent finishes in the top 10, you will receive bonus points for this assignment (bonus points are added to the grades of each assignment.
 Not to final score. ):

 - Best Overall:  12 bonus points added to the assignment score.
 - Second Best: 10 bonus points.
 - Third Best: 7 bonus points.
-- Fourth to Tenth Best: 5 bonus point.
+- Fourth to Tenth Best: 5 bonus points.

 ## How to Submit Your Code